McKissack Ponds: Namesake

 McKissack is the surname of a family, long-time residents of the area, the first Floridian generation being William Crawford McKissack (born in Shorterville, Alabama; 1878–1958), a pharmacist and real estate developer who – with his wife, Mae Pickett (maiden; born in Apalachicola, Florida, 1879–1925) – moved from Shorterville to Carrabelle in 1903, and, for more than 50 years, in Carrabelle, operated a drugstore on Main Street – "The W.C.
 McKissack Drug Store."
 W.C.
 McKissack was often called "Doc" McKissack, though, he was not a medical doctor.
 McKissack had purchased about 3,000 acres in the Carrabelle area.
 One of his grandsons, Luke McKissack (né Charles Luke McKissack; 1937–2010) was a notable civil rights lawyer in Los Angeles.
-One of his greatgrandaughters (Luke's daughter) is Lana McKissack (née Lana Cordezia McKissack; born 1984), a film actress and producer, who, since 2012, has been married to Nathan John Moore, Jr. (born 1880), also an actor and producer.
+One of his greatgranddaughters (Luke's daughter) is Lana McKissack (née Lana Cordezia McKissack; born 1984), a film actress and producer, who, since 2012, has been married to Nathan John Moore, Jr. (born 1880), also an actor and producer.